 You are here

-The Training Fund was created to provide training and program funding opportunities in Nunavut for departments of the Government of Nunavut (GN) and public agencies, and is divided into a specialized training fund and a program development fund.
-Both parts of the training fund are overseen by the Public Service Training division of the Department of Human Resources.
+The Training Fund was created to provide training and program funding opportunities in Nunavut for departments of the Government of Nunavut (GN) and public bodies.
+It is divided into a specialized training fund and a program development fund.
+The Public Service Training division of the Department of Human Resources oversees both parts of the training fund.

 - Improving and implementing program/service delivery;